- EMERGENCY FOOD

 Here are four ways (or tools) you can utilize to bake campfire bread.
 The method you choose will depend on the type of camp bread you want to make, your camping scenario, and the available tools.

 We recommend experimenting with each method so you can fine-tune your process and improve your bakes.
-Then, you will be glad you practiced—whether camping for fun with the family, willingly living off-grid, or surviving the aftermath of a SHTF event.
+Then, you will be glad you practiced—whether camping for fun with the family or going to the best places to live off-grid or surviving the aftermath of a SHTF event.

 Our four ideas for baking campfire bread will go from the most “advanced” to the most “primitive.”